matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Not possible.
 You can only have one App Engine App per project.
 However, you can have multiple services and multiple version of each service.

 541) App Engine.
-I want to create two Google App Engine Services inside the same App?
-Answer: You can create multiple services under the same app.
-Each service can have multiple versions as well.

-542) App Engine.
 I want to move my Google App Engine to a different region?
 Answer: App Engine is region specific.
 You cannot move it to different region.
 Create a new project and create new app engine app in the new region.

-543) App Engine Canary Deployment?
+542) App Engine Canary Deployment?
 Answer: Deploy V2 without shifting traffic: 'gcloud app deploy --no-promote'.
 Shift some traffic to V2:
 'gcloud app services set-traffic s1 --split v1-0.9,v2=0.1'.

-544) What flag is used to migrate traffic gradually to the new version in App Engine? 'gcloud app services set-traffic'.
+543) What flag is used to migrate traffic gradually to the new version in App Engine? 'gcloud app services set-traffic'.
 Answer: '--migrate'.

-545) Cloud Storage Archive Storage?
+544) Cloud Storage Archive Storage?
 Answer: Name: Archive.
 Min storage duration: 365 days.
 Typical Monthly availability: 99.95% in multi region and dual region, 99.9% in regions.
 Use case: Less than once a year.

-546) Storage Classes Coldline Storage?
+545) Storage Classes Coldline Storage?
 Answer: Name: Coldline.
 Min storage duration: 90 days.
 Typical Monthly availability: 99.95% in multi region and dual region, 99.9% in regions.
 Use case: Read or modify at most once a quarter.

-547) Storage Class Nearline Storage?
+546) Storage Class Nearline Storage?
 Answer: Name: Nearline.
 Min storage duration: 30 days.
 Typical Monthly availability: 99.95% in multi region and dual region, 99.9% in regions.
 Use case: Read or modify once a month on average.

-548) Storage Class Standard?
+547) Storage Class Standard?
 Answer: Name: Standard.
 Min Storage Duration: None.
 Typical Monthly Availability: 99.99% in multi region, region and dual region, 99.99% in regions.
 Use Case: Frequently used data / short period of time.

-549) Cloud Storage - Storage Classes?
+548) Cloud Storage - Storage Classes?
 Answer: Different kind of data can be stored in Cloud Storage.
 Media Files and archives.
 App packages and logs.
 Backups of your databases or storage devices.
 Long term archives.
 Huge variations in access patterns.
 Can I pay a cheaper price for objects I access less frequently?
 Storage classes help to optimize your costs based on your access needs.
 Designed for durability (eleven, 9's).

-550) Features across Storage Classes?
+549) Features across Storage Classes?
 Answer: High durability (11 9's annual durability).
 Low latency (first byte typically in tens of milliseconds).
 Unlimited storage: Autoscaling (no config needed).
 No minimum object size.
 Same APIs across storage classes.
 Committed SLA is 99.95% for multi region and 99.9% for single region for Standard, Nearline and Coldline Storage.
 No committed SLA for Archive Storage.

-551) Cloud IAM Example?
+550) Cloud IAM Example?
 Answer: I want to provide access to manage a specific cloud storage bucket to a colleague of mine: Important Generic Concepts.
 Member: My Colleague.
 Resources: Specific cloud storage bucket.
 Action: Upload/Delete objects.
 In Google Cloud IAM.
 Roles: A set of permissions (to perform specific actions on specific resources).
 How do you assign